 Factory Recommended Mount Point: -7.75 cm from center; 81.8 cm from tail

-Black Crows are adding three brand-new skis to their lineup for the 2021-2022 season.
-There’s the wild-looking Mirus COR we recently discussed, the skimo-oriented 80mm-wide Mentis Freebird, and the ski we’re talking about today, the 93mm-wide Serpo.
+Black Crows added three brand-new skis to their lineup for the 2021-2022 season.
+There’s the wild-looking Mirus COR, the skimo-oriented 80mm-wide Mentis Freebird, and the ski we’re talking about here, the 93mm-wide Serpo.

 Sitting in the brand’s “all-terrain” collection, the Serpo is designed to be a bit like a narrower, more accessible version of the 100mm-wide Black Crows Justis.

 Now, the design of the Justis was already quite different than most 100mm-wide skis, but the narrower Serpo’s stands out even more compared to other ~93mm-wide skis.
-So let’s get into what this ski is all about and how its design compares to the current crop of narrower all-mountain skis, and then we’ve now updated this post with our full review.
+So first we’ll get into what this ski is all about and how its design compares to the current crop of narrower all-mountain skis, and then we’ve now updated this post with our full review.

 What Black Crows say about the Serpo